 Notwithstanding the identification of the region as a national economic priority we cannot assume that the case for strategic investments has necessarily been made and the funding secured.

-Our Spending Review submission will take a three-pronged approach:
+Our Spending Review submission will take the following approach:

-- To secure the funding required to support partners in accelerating the delivery of known priorities
+- Securing the capital funding required to support partners commence the construction and/ or delivery of known priorities before 2025

-- To secure the funding required to develop schemes identified in the Investment Pipeline to make them ‘oven ready’
+- Securing the revenue funding required to develop schemes identified in the transport strategy's investment pipeline through the planning and development phase to make them ‘oven ready’

-- To secure the funding to increase regional capacity and capability in support of partners developing and delivering investment priorities
+- Securing the funding to increase regional capacity and capability in support of partners developing and delivering investment priorities (see 'centre of excellence' below)

 EEH has provided evidence to the Transport Select Committee's 2020/21 inquiry into 'Major transport infrastructure projects: appraisal and delivery'.